Made in USA vs Offshore: Real Cost Comparison (2026)

 Activewear and performance

 Asia wins on cost, USA wins on premium.
-Vietnam and China dominate technical synthetics at scale.
-Roughly 65% of global synthetic apparel ships out of China (UN Comtrade, 2024).
+Vietnam and China dominate technical synthetics at scale, with China the dominant global source of synthetic apparel (UN Comtrade).
 US works for $80+ retail premium activewear.

 Performance outerwear